Payum/Payum/docs/gateways/templates.md

 ```

 `payum.template_paths` is what a renderer resolves against: core's own `PayumCore` default, then the
-application's `payum.paths`, then this gateway's own `templatePaths()` if it declares any — each
+application's `payum.paths`, then this gateway's `templatePaths()`.
+It exists only on a gateway's own
-gateway's container composes only what that one gateway contributes, not what every gateway in the
-application declares.
+container.

-`PayumBuilder::addGlobalService(RendererInterface::class, …)` looks like the natural place for a
-whole-application default instead.
-It does not work for a renderer that needs
+That last point matters, because `PayumBuilder::addGlobalService(RendererInterface::class, …)` looks
+like the natural place for an application-wide default and does not work here.
+A globally registered
-`payum.template_paths`: everything registered with `addGlobalService()` is rebuilt against the
-**global** container (`PayumBuilder::buildSharedDefinitions()` rewrites every id to
-`fn () => $globalContainer->get($id)`), and the global container never defines `payum.template_paths` —
-that entry exists only on a gateway's own container.
-A renderer wired with `addGlobalService()` and
-asked to resolve `payum.template_paths` throws `DI\NotFoundException: No entry or class found for
+service is built by the application-wide container, which has no `payum.template_paths`, so a renderer
-'payum.template_paths'`.
-Bind per gateway instead, or give the renderer its paths some other way that
+wired that way throws when it asks for one.
+Bind per gateway, or give your renderer its paths some
-does not go through the global container.
+other way.

 **A template name is engine-specific.** A gateway naming `@PayumAcme/obtain_token.html.twig` has named
 a Twig template; Blade would want `payum-acme::obtain_token`.
 A renderer may translate names if it